hoon0661/schooldb/README.md

 | `capacity`      | `int` | must be greater than 0 |

 ## Lesson Learned
 - Deleteing a student or instructor directly from the database is not valid.
-Since both entities are associated with course, first I had to remove any student or instructor from course and then delete itself.
+Since both entities are associated with course, first I had to remove any student or instructor from course and then delete itself using @Transactional annotation.